19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Level.md

 | 10-11         | [5th Level Spells](Spells%20by%20Level/Level%205/5th%20Level%20Spells.md) |
 | 12+           | [Mythic Spells](Spells%20by%20Level/Mythic/!Mythic%20Spells.md)           |

+You can only [Upcast](../Spellcasting/Spellcasting.md#Upcast) a spell to a level less than or equal to your *Max Spell Level*.

+*Reminder: Spell levels are different from a character's [Level](../../Player%20Characters/Derived%20Statistics/Level.md).*

+## Mathematics

-Said differently, a PCs maximum spell level is equal to the lesser of:
+In mathematical terms, a PCs maximum spell level is equal to the lesser of:

 - [Half](../../Game%20Procedures/Core%20Procedures/Half.md) their [Spellcasting Ability](../Spellcasting/Spellcasting%20Ability.md)
 - [Half](../../Game%20Procedures/Core%20Procedures/Half.md) their ([Level](../../Player%20Characters/Derived%20Statistics/Level.md) + 1)

-You can only [Upcast](../Spellcasting/Spellcasting.md#Upcast) to a level less than or equal to your *Max Spell Level*.

-*Reminder: Spell levels are different from a character's [Level](../../Player%20Characters/Derived%20Statistics/Level.md).*